Roblox/creator-docs/content/en-us/workspace/raycasting.md

 When applicable, you can calculate an unknown directional vector (`rayDirection`) using a known **origin** and **destination**.
 This is useful when casting a ray between two points that can change, such as from one player character to another.

-1. The origin plus a directional vector indicates the ray's destination:
+1. The origin plus a directional vector indicate the ray's destination:

    <i>rayOrigin</i> + <i>rayDirection</i> = <i>rayDestination</i>